Use the powerful search feature to find more episodes that you want to listen to!

 You need to, you know, to talk to these people because we are blind to our own things.

-Like you said, you would have never saw it off because to you, it's it's in you, it's part of you.
+you would have never thought of because to you, it's in you, it's part of you.

-And it's not like something that you feel people absolutely don't know feel that they need, you know.
+and it's not like something that you feel people absolutely don't know or feel that they need to know.

-But for some people and I'm selling, it's what most of us, except for people that I experienced it, most of us, you know, we kind of second it.
+But for some people, I mean selling, it's what most of us except for people that are experts at it, most of us you know, we kind of suck it.

-I mean, we all know that's not off they right?
-We don't want to be.
+I mean, that's not our thing right?
+We don't want to be

 So the need is huge for this.